 All of this is what Gmail's AMP now wants to do for the websites: load ads, autoplay videos, and track what you click on - directly in your Gmail inbox.

 No one asked for AMP, at least not the users.
-This is not surprising because AMP was never designed to deliver something the users needed, it was designed to enable Google to make Gmail more profitable.
-Here's why you should reject it:
+This is not surprising because AMP was never designed to deliver something the users needed, it was designed to enable Google to make the web and Gmail more profitable.
+Google even went so far as to giving non-AMP ads artificial onesecond delays compared to AMP ads.

 - News will be presented without branding: AMP is an attempt by Google to colonize free platforms such as web and email.
 Google should not be infrastructure.